-Ever wondered how to make cat gravy?
-Then follow along with this recipe!
-Humans tend to eat their gravy heavily seasoned and salted, but that is not the healthiest choice for our furry friends.
-I’m sticking to a very simple and equally delicious recipe that won’t upset sensitive feline bowels.
+Humans tend to buy gravy that is heavily seasoned and salted, but that is not the healthiest choice for our furry friends.
+So I’m sticking to a very simple and equally delicious recipe that is very low in fat, high in protein, and won’t upset sensitive bowels.
+Here’s what you’ll need:

 For the broth, you can attempt to make some yourself by boiling some chicken bones & scraps.
 But I find it easier to buy it pre-packaged from the store (like this one).
 If you decide to buy it pre-made, do make sure it is a broth specifically designed for cats, as they are unseasoned and do not contain copious amounts of fat & sodium.